-I [LM, long famous for its cathedral with its towers, the highest in the world, and renowned also as the birthplace of Professor Einstein, has again been the scene of a gracious visitation of revival power from on high.
+I ILM, long famous for its cathedral with its towers, the highest in the world, and renowned also as the birthplace of Professor Einstein, has again been the scene of a gracious visitation of revival power from on high.
 Our latest tent compaign in the heart of this city has resulted in the salvation of precious souls and while the world "will little note nor long remember" there certainly has been great joy in the hearts of God's people and in the presence of angels over sinners who repented and found peace with God through the gospel.

-The text used by the evangelist for the last meeting may be indicative of the way the Lord honored His word from the beginning: "Knowing, very brethren beloved, your election of God.
-For our gospel came not unto you in word only, but also in power, and in the Holy Ghost, and in much assurance;" . . . and they testify "how ye turned to God . . . to serve the living and true God" (I Thes.
+The text used by the evangelist for the last meeting may be indicative of the way the Lord honored His word from the "Knowing, beginning: brethren beloved, your election of God.
+For our gospel came not unto you in word only, but also in nower, and in the Holy Ghost, and in much assurance;" . . . and they testify "how ye turned to God . . . to serve the living and true God" (I Thes.
 1:5, 9.)
 This word is a fair sketch of how the Lord established this new assembly.

-A native of Ulm strayed quite unwillingly into one of our meetings in Kirchheim, full of criticism, full of sin, also sick in body having suffered from arthritis, etc. The dropsy, word preached took effect and brought him into a living experience with God.
+A native of Ulm strayed quite unwillingly into one of our meetings in Kirchheim, full of criticism, full of sin, also sick in body having suffered from arthritis. dropsy. etc. word preached took effect and brought him into a living experience with God.
 Thoroughly saved, he was also instantly healed of all his diseases and immediately began to testify to his neighbors and friends.
-The result was that his entire family came to the Lord and regular gatherings were begun in his home.
+The result was that his entire family came to the Lord and regular gatherings were begun in his they have turned to God from idols to serve the living and true God and wait for His Son from heaven.
+Night after night our prayer room in the tent was filled to overflowing and great baptismal glory was manifested so that the shout of the saved filled the tent.